Priyaa Lal

-Priyanka Lalaji, better known as Priyaa Lal is a British actress who primarily appears in Malayalam films.
+Priyanka Lalaji, better known as Priyaa Lal is a British actress who primarily appears in Malayalam, Tamil and Telugu Feature films.
 She made her cinematic debut in the Malayalam film Janakan in 2010, directed by N. R. Sanjeev with Mohanlal and Suresh Gopi.

 Early life

-Priyaa Lal was born in Ras al-Khaimah in the United Arab Emirates to a Christian family.
-Her parents Lalaji and Beena are from Kerala.
+Priyaa Lal was born in Ras al-Khaimah in the United Arab Emirates.
+Her Malayali parents Lalaji and Beena are from Kerala.
 She has an elder brother Deepak Lalaji.
 When Priyaa was a young child, her family migrated to the United Kingdom, to Liverpool, England.